aakash0101x/aakash0101x.github.io/README.md

-## Resume Website
+## Personal Landing Page

-This is a simple resume website created using HTML, CSS, and JavaScript.
+This is a simple Personal Landing Page website created using HTML, CSS, and JavaScript.
 It serves as a digital portfolio to showcase my skills, experience, and projects.
 Below are the details on how to use and customize this website template according to your needs.

 ## Features:
 Responsive Design: The website is designed to be responsive and can adapt to various screen sizes, ensuring optimal viewing experience across devices.